 It is not possible to sort the data by any viewable data field.
 But since you can export the data, this can be handled external to the screener.

-No back-testing is offered and CNBC offers no proprietary indicators within the screener.
+No back-testing is offered and the CNBC stock screener offers no proprietary indicators within the screener.
 Custom formulas are not offered.
 The screen runs against the database, not a portfolio or earlier screen.
 To get a screen of a screen, the criteria can be entered into a single screen.

 Keep in mind that this is a free screener so the lack of advanced features is not really a negative.

 Your personal investing strategies identify the data and logic needs of the best stock screener for you.

 If you intend to use a free stock screener this is worth a look.
 It may emerge as the best free screener.
 The data set is more complete than that offered by most other free screeners and the operators associated with the data are excellent.
 You can export results to a spreadsheet.

 During the review of the screener, there were some issues when saving screening criteria by name.
 For example, when saving criteria for a Tiny Titans screen, the 1 year % price appreciation was not saved with the other criteria.
 This was a repeatable error and we are contacting CNBC to get it resolved.
 Also, the saved screens were not shown on the general screening page.
 Our expectation is that CNBC will resolve these issues.